 These 7 important points are the key to better UX of App Icons.
-However, when you design App Icons there are much more things to remember about — this is why I have created mentioned earlier tool: THE ICONIC — App Icon Compendium.
-It contains App Icon Templates for Sketch with multiple icon size preview, a special Quality Checklist with over 60 points, Icon Validator Sketch file to test asset with dozens of backgrounds and some more features.
+However, when you design App Icons there are much more things to remember about — this is why I have created mentioned App Icon Templates for Sketch.
+Every resource contains multiple icon size preview, a special Quality Checklist with over 60 points, Icon Validator Sketch file to test asset with dozens of backgrounds and some more features.

 I hope this article will help you to create better App Icons!

 If you liked the story, do not forget to 👏 👏 👏.

 If you plan to start building Design System or to organize your UI Library — do not waste your time creating everything from scratch.
 Feel free to use the Prime — Design System Kit.
 See Prime in action.